genomicsclass/leanpub/manuscript/factor_analysis.md

 ```

-### Factor Analysis in General
+#### Factor analysis in general

-In high throughput data is is quite common to see correlation structure.
+In high-throughput data it is quite common to see correlation structure.
 For example, notice the complex correlations we see across samples in the plot below.
 These are the correlations for a gene expression experiment with columns ordered by data:

 ```r